jakbrtz/MCTS/README.md

 # simple-MCTS
-This is a [Monte Carlos Tree Search algorithm](https://en.wikipedia.org/wiki/Monte_Carlo_tree_search) for playing simple games of perfect information.
+This is a [Monte Carlos Tree Search algorithm](https://en.wikipedia.org/wiki/Monte_Carlo_tree_search) for playing simple games of perfect information that don't involve chance.

-The entire algorithm and user interface is in a single file: [Program.cs](MCTS/Program.cs)
+This project is made of an abstract class ([MCTS.cs](MCTS/MCTS.cs)) and an example file that shows how to over-write it ([Program.cs](MCTS/Program.cs)).

-In this file, I have programmed it to play the game [Ultimate TicTacToe](https://ultimate-t3.herokuapp.com).
-You can play by typing the coordinate that you want to play (eg the top-right cell in the top-middle board is 61).
+In the example file, I have programmed it to play the game Connect Four.
+You can play by typing the character 1 to 7 to represent which column you want to place a piece in.
-I have included other games in the other Branches of this Repository.

-The MCTS algorithm can be adapted to any game by changing the code where ever it says `FIXME`.
-The `PickNextMove` function does not contain any places which say `FIXME`.
-Instead, it uses helper functions (eg `state.MoveIsLegal` and `state.GameOver`) which need to be modified to represent the game.
-It also uses integers to represent possible moves.

-You can also control the flow of the game with these variables:

- * `autoRestart = false;`

-   Does the game automatically restart at the end?

- * `Xhuman = true;`

-   Is a human playing as X?

- * `Ohuman = false;`

-   Is a human playing as O?

- * `simulations = 10000;`

-   How many iterations of the MCTS algorithm are done?

- * `tuningParameter = Math.Sqrt(2);`

-   Lower values favour confirmation that strategies work.
-Higher values favour exploring new strategies.
+Players and moves are represented by 0-based indexes.
+For example, in Connect Four there are 2 players (labelled 0 and 1) and 7 moves (labelled 0 to 6).
+In more complicated games you'll need to find ways to translate more complicated moves into indexes.
+It doesn't matter if not all indexes represent legal moves, so long as every index is between 0 and an easy-to-calculate number.